sstraust/simpleweb/README.md

 Instead of using raw LLMs to operate on a page's source, you can now generate a _program_ that operates on the page's source.

-this functionality is experimental, and I'm still working on cleaning it up a bit more and making it more user-friendly.

 In practice, I've found this to be both a faster browsing experience, and produce more accurate output.
 I had been planning to do this for a long time, but only recently found that the current class of models were producing good enough output.